 4.3.
-WORK PLANNED IN 2020
+WORK PLANNED IN 2021-2025

 District biologists will continue to stay informed of Project-related activities that might affect marbled murrelets and their habitat and advise and educate those working on the Project of the MMHPP requirements.
-Cover Type determinations will be evaluated as required every 10 years to determine whether additional stands have now become suitable nesting habitat.
-This will include aerial imagery interpretation and ground-truthing inventories throughout the Project lands.
+Language related to seasonal and daily timing restrictions to protect nesting murrelets is included in all construction contracts.